VMware vCloud Datacenter Global Connect aims to hook together service providers into a single global cloud.

 Enterprises are embracing bring-your-own- device policies that let users go mobile, and vendors are looking to cash in with solutions.

-Security continues to remain the biggest headache for customers as they try to fend off cyber attacks which continue to evolve and cause problems for firms trying to protect sensitive data.
-The latest Symantec State of Security Survey revealed that the sector remains a rich seam for resellers with
+Security continues to remain the biggest headache for customers as they try to fend off cyber-attacks which continue to evolve and cause problems for firms trying to protect sensitive data.

 Real-time business intelligence isn't rocket science.
 But various pitfalls can trip up organizations that aren't properly prepared for a real-time BI project, analysts warn.